NEXTDC ships micro data centre from Sweden for WA customers

 “The key to winning this order from NEXTDC was our ability to provide a proven world-class facility, extremely fast,” says Flexenclosure CEO David King.

 “However, eCentre is not simply the solution of choice for facilities where rapid deployment is critical.
-Our ability to take end-to-end responsibility for a data centre’s design, manufacture, deployment and final commissioning allows our customers to focus on their core business without being distracted by infrastructure projects.”
+Our ability to take end-to-end responsibility for a data center’s design, manufacture, deployment and final commissioning allows our customers to focus on their core business without being distracted by infrastructure projects.”

 Flexenclosure is a global company but the company has recently been making significant inroads into Asia Pacific following recent deals in Australia, the Philippines, Palau, Samoa, Fiji, Vanuatu and the Solomon Islands.